lehmannic/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure is what gives us the ability to put functions together.
+It allows child functions to access variables from a higher level scope, even after those variables have been called or terminated.
+Closure involves code that has been identified elsewhere that we can use later.

 2. Study the following code, then answer the questions below.

 ```js